 And whose knees bend in prayer for me stubbornly;

-For their eyes that are tender and hearts that are strong;
+For their eyes that are tender and hearts that are

 Tongues that will lovingly tell me I’m wrong.